 Plus, when I first started using Pinterest for my blog I had never used it before (not even for pinning home inspo or baking recipes to try!).
 So I knew how difficult it was to put the time into really learning Pinterest as a marketing tool.
 I am still learning of course, but I wanted to offer my assistance so others didn’t have to go through months (or in my case years) of learning Pinterest if they didn’t have the time!

 Q2.
-Did you take any courses before you became a Pinterest VA?
+Did you take any Pinterest virtual assistant course to get you started?
 If so, will you recommend it?

 A: I took Megan’s VA Ninja course, and I absolutely loved it!

 It was exactly what I needed to take the leap to start offering services, and it was a lot cheaper than you find other courses on how to become a Pinterest VA.

 I’ve found that I’ve learnt a lot more now that I am working with clients than when I first started out, but I do think without taking Megan’s Pinterest virtual assistant course I wouldn’t have started doing this.